 Instagram has an awesome vibe too with beginners sharing the start of their journeys right up to professional developers who are sharing their story while inspiring others.
 I have so many favourite accounts right now but if you check out the hashtags like #100DaysOfCode or #freecodecamp you will find plenty of inspiration and cool accounts to follow.

 If you are feeling inspired to start your own coding journey I’d love to hear all about it.
-I will be posting updates on instagram so please follow me there and come and say hi.

 Good luck!
 Who knows, you might just create something amazing if you start now.